 Skip Main Navigation

-International Students Studying in the United States: Trends and Impacts
+International Students Studying in the United States: Trends and Impacts 2024

 A Boundless report uses public data to examine how international student enrollment has changed over time

-Not only has the United States been built on immigration, but it is continually strengthened economically and culturally by its vast international population.
-A key part of sustaining this diversity involves supporting, investing in, and welcoming international students to college campuses.
-The United States has historically been a top destination for students, driven by opportunities for research, professional advancement, and sociocultural engagement.
-Particularly in the last few years, the experiences of international students in the US have become a microcosm of changing rhetoric toward immigrants, the effects of the COVID-19 pandemic, and perceptions of the United States on a global stage.
+The United States is strengthened by international perspectives.
+A key part of that equation involves supporting, investing in, and welcoming international students to college campuses.
+The United States has historically been a top destination for students, driven by the opportunities for research, professional advancement, and social opportunities.
+International students are also a barometer of the lingering effects of the COVID-19 pandemic, the impact of changing rhetoric toward immigrants, and perceptions of the United States on the global stage.

 A Look at International Students in the U.S.